osrf/subt/submitted_models/ctu_cras_norlab_balloon_sensor_config_1/README.md

 This robot requires the Buoyancy world plugin for it to actually float.

+The model is connected to the UGVs as other marsupials, but this one should never be detached!

 ## Model files management

 This package follows a different workflow for managing SDF and URDF models of the robot than the suggested one.
 The only and main source of model data is `urdf/trailer.xacro` file and the files it includes.